 Easy chords for beginners

 Guitar chords for beginners are something that lots of people are asking for.
 Chords seem to be one of the first things you learn on the guitar and to know a couple of easy guitar chords is a great way to get started – many songs are actually consisting of only three to four chords.
-If you find the chords presented here too hard try the guide to "the easiest guitar chord".
+If you find the chords presented here still too hard try the guide to "the easiest guitar chord".

 Basic major and minor chords